pocomane/retro-console-games/README.md

 ActRaiser                                            ; 32
 ActRaiser 2
-Advanced Dungeons & Dragons - Eye of the Beholder Adventures of Batman & Robin, The                    ; 108 Aero Fighters
+Advanced Dungeons & Dragons - Eye of the Beholder
+Aero Fighters
 Aladdin                                              ; 72
 Axelay                                               ; 83